CansenJIANG/FeatureAnalysis3d/README.md

 * Boost Library (http://www.boost.org/)

 For linux user:
 Your can download most of the software from Synaptic Package Manager (https://help.ubuntu.com/community/SynapticHowto).
-For the latest version of PCL, you are suggest to download from the Github release (https://github.com/PointCloudLibrary/pcl).
+For the latest version of PCL, you are suggested to download from the Github release (https://github.com/PointCloudLibrary/pcl).

+NOTE: you might need to add the definition before calling the Eigen library:
+	''' #define EIGEN_YES_I_KNOW_SPARSE_MODULE_IS_NOT_STABLE_YET '''

 For windows user: Not tested yet.